Cheryl Rainfield: Scars (2011)

+Scars has faced multiple book bans.

-The Healer
+The Healer and The Horrors

-It is a compilation of 14 different horror stories.
+The Healer is a compilation of 14 different horror stories.
 Like most anthologies it contains a variety of stories.
-The Horrors: Terrifying Tales: Book Two is no different.
+Its sequel, The Horrors: Terrifying Tales: Book Two, is also an anthology.
 The stories ranges from the proverbial babysitter gone mad to the necrophilia fairy tale with a twist.
 The one thread that weaves itself through this collection of stories is teenage angst.
-Each story deals with an aspect of teen life, and the worst nightmares contained in that demographic come true.
-The Horrors is a teenager's worst nightmares given breath.
+Each story deals with an aspect of teen life and teen fears.

 Comfort Food

-It is a collection of twenty three writers and seven artists.
-The vibrant vivid cover represents the contents inside the pages.
+Comfort Food is a collection of horror stories by twenty three writers and seven artists.
 The common denominator is anything fast food related, and the ensemble runs the gamut from zombie delicacies to child hungry playgrounds.
-No food was safe, burgers, seafood, even the healthy conscious vegetarian cuisine has a darker ickier side.